Grêmio FBPA: Other supporters

-Other supporters group includes the Torcida Jovem do Grêmio (Young Grêmio supporters), the oldest in operation, founded in 1977 and was considered the main supporters group until the late 1990s; the Super Raça Gremista, Garra Tricolor, Máfia Tricolor and the Velha Escola (Old School, a schism from the Geral).
+Other supporters group includes the Torcida Jovem do Grêmio (Young Grêmio supporters), the oldest in operation, founded in 1977 and was considered the main supporters group until the late 1990s; Rasta do Grêmio, Super Raça Gremista, Garra Tricolor, Máfia Tricolor and the Velha Escola (Old School, a schism from the Geral).
 There are also exclusively female supporters group, such as the Núcleo de Mulheres Gremistas and the Elis Vive Collective.

+Another historically important group is Coligay, recognized to be Brazil's first LGBT supporter group.
+The group was founded in 1977 and suffered of homophobic attacks from rival team's fans and repression by the Brazilian military dictatorship's government.
+However, the group was relatively accepted by Grêmio's regular fans and supporters as their founding coincided with the end of a long drought and a streak of titles, which gave Goligay the fame of being a "lucky charm".
+The group closed in 1983 but its legacy has since been adopted by newer fans.

 Rivalries

 Grenal

 As the years went on, Grêmio and another important football club from Porto Alegre, Internacional, started to form a rivalry.
 Soon the games between these two clubs got their own name, Grenal, and resulted in record attendance.
 The rivalry divides the state of Rio Grande do Sul and the city of Porto Alegre in half.
 It is one of the fiercest football rivalries in Brazil, South America and the world.
 It is accompanied by high levels of emotion, competition and occasional violence.

 The first match was held in 1909, Grêmio won the first Grenal in history by the score of 10 to 0.
 The team led the statistics of Grenais in the first years of dispute until they were surpassed in 1945 by Internacional, which held the advantage in victories until today.

 In 1935, Eurico Lara, who was Grêmio's goalie, conceded a penalty kick.
 When the Internacional player was about to kick it, Lara's brother stopped the game and reminded him of his doctor's recommendation that he didn't overexert himself.
 He didn't listen.
 Soon the Internacional player took the shot.
 Lara caught it, but as soon as he did he fell sideways and didn't move.
 He was substituted after the wondrous save, and Grêmio won the game.
 But unfortunately he died two months later as a result of the fatigue from that game.
 Lara has been immortalized in the club anthem.